shortstheory/dtn-unetstack/README.md

 ```

 ## Open Issues
+* Who actually listens to the Ntfs and what action do they take?
 * OutputPDUs also have a length field which must be filled
 * DatagramReq docu: https://unetstack.net/javadoc/org/arl/unet/DatagramReq.html getTTL()
 * Create a DTN protocol type for DatagramReqs which are meant for me!!